We will be in contact shortly.

 A unified scalable data store addresses the problem of data fragmentation and provides instant, low latency access to high-granularity real-time and historical data across the organization.
 It enables them to replace the delayed insight of batch-based analysis with instantaneous responses to events.

 Support for familiar tools and data-science languages like SQL and Python enables developers to continue to use existing skills and libraries in conjunction with the native time-series functionality of KX.
-Moreover, having them integrated within the platform means models can natively run within KX, thereby improving performance, eliminating costly data movement, reducing latency, and avoiding duplication.
-The additional CEP (complex event processing) capabilities enable joining across data streams, embedding of models to respond to events instantly, and removing the inefficiency and latency of polling or running repeated queries.
+Moreover, having them integrated within the platform means models can natively run within kdb Insights, thereby improving performance, eliminating costly data movement, reducing latency, and avoiding duplication.
+The additional event processing capabilities enable joining across data streams, embedding of models to respond to events instantly, and removing the inefficiency and latency of polling or running repeated queries.

 Underneath it all, the data management platform takes care of the data challenges of managing the data lifecycle from ingestion to storage, including validation, normalization, naming, archiving, and exception management.
 The net result for Quants is achieving that earlier mentioned ability to focus on business challenges and solve them faster by analyzing more data, more easily and more efficiently.
 The words of a customer say it best: